 Best Things to Do in Bergen

-But, it is a good start for travelers who want to explore the depths of the Hanseatic city.
+But it is a good start for travelers who want to explore the depths of the Hanseatic city.
 I also give some insider tips throughout the guide from my time living and traveling there!

 The guide also includes quite a few day trips from Bergen for the person who wants to experience Norwegian nature removed from the city.

-1. Go on a Mostraumen Fjord Tour
+1. Go on a Mostraumen Fjord Tour (#1 Bergen Excursion)

-One of my favorite things to do in Bergen is to head out on a boat – and there is no better way to experience the city for the first time than taking this Mostraumen fjord cruise!
+One of my favorite things to do in Bergen is to head out on a boat, and there is no better way to experience the city for the first time than taking this Mostraumen fjord cruise!

-The Bergen fjord tour will guide you through the Osterfjord before ending up in Mostraumen where you can see the Bergsåafossen waterfall and a small town before heading back.
+The Bergen fjord tour will guide you through the Osterfjord before ending up in Mostraumen, where you can see the Bergsåafossen waterfall and a small town before heading back.

 >> Click here to book a Mostraumen fjord tour

-A favorite part of Bergen for me is the Nordnes peninsula.
-This area is SO close to the city center but many people miss out on seeing it unless they spend a bit more time in the city (and away from Bryggen).
+This area is so close to the city center, but many people miss out on seeing it unless they spend a bit more time in the city (and away from Bryggen).
+I firmly believe that it is one of the best-hidden gems in Bergen.

 Nordnes is also home to Nordnesparken, one of my favorite parks in the city that overlooks the sea.